gabrielschulhof/bindings-principles/README.md

 	// Delete the structure itself
 	delete callbackData;

-	// Invalidate the Javascript handle
+	// Invalidate the Javascript handle so subsequent attempts to release this
-	Nan::SetInternalFieldPointer(jsWatch, 0, 0);
+	// handle will result in a Javascript exception being throwns Nan::SetInternalFieldPointer(jsWatch, 0, 0);
 }
 ```